openframeworks/ofSite/documentation/3d/of3dGraphics_functions.markdown

 _inlined_description: _

-Draws a cube with the specified size, starting from the specified position.
+Draws a rectangular box with the specified dimensions, starting from the specified position.

+A box is a rectangular solid: an extruded rectangle.
-A cube is drawn starting from a 3D reference position, with the specified size.
+It is drawn starting from a 3D reference coordinate.
+It has a width (in x), a height (in y), and a depth (in z).
-The cube is drawn with the current color, e.g. set with ofSetColor().
+The box is drawn with the current color, e.g. set with ofSetColor().
-The cube is drawn filled by default; change this with ofFill();
+The box is drawn filled by default; change this with ofFill();

 Parameters:
-position an ofPoint which contains the (x,y,z) coordinates for the cube's reference corner. size The size of the cube.
+position an glm::vec3 which contains the (x,y,z) coordinates for the box's reference corner. width The width of the box. height The height of the box. depth The depth of the box.